-In this country, you can be imprisoned for a period of about 7-10 years in prison if you are found with the cannabis plant.
+In this country, you can be imprisoned for about 7-10 years if you are found with the cannabis plant.
 It is, however, legal to have CBD oils provided it has a THC level of 0%.

-Another country with the toughest drug enforcement policies is China.
-One requires permission from the police to grow hemp so as to ascertain that one does not grow cannabis plant that has THC levels above the recommended levels.
+Another country with the most brutal drug enforcement policies in China.
+One requires permission from the police to grow hemp to ascertain that one does not increase cannabis plant that has THC levels above the recommended levels.
 Hemp seeds and CBD oils are usually used in the cosmetics industry in the country.

-The use of hemp is legal but it is only restricted to medicinal use only.
+The use of hemp is legal, but it is restricted to medicinal use only.

-In India, growing hemp is legal provided one follows the guidelines provided.
-The medicinal use of hemp products is also legal.
+In India, growing hemp is legal, provided one follows the guidelines.
+The medicinal use of hemp products is also permitted.

 Legalization in Latin America